-^{}Assumes a freight rate of AUD \$1200 for 20 foot FCL, sea freight container that packs 1200 items.
+^{}Assumes freight all in (OTHC, Freight, BAF/CAF, DTHC, etc) of NZD 2,400 for 20 foot FCL, sea freight container that packs 1200 items.

 MARGINAL OR DIFFERENTIAL COSTING EXPORT PRICING MODEL

 This is a commonly used export pricing technique which is based on variable costs such as direct labour, direct material and variable manufacturing overheads.
 It is particularly useful where a company has excess production capacity and needs to reduce its export prices to be competitive.
 Marginal costing enables you to calculate the break-even point - the minimum price at which you can profitably sell to an overseas customer.